- Oops!Something went wrong.Please try again later.

 About Workhorse Group Inc.

-Workhorse is a technology company focused on providing electric mobility solutions to the transportation sector.
-As an American original equipment manufacturer, we design and build high performance battery-electric vehicles including trucks and aircraft.
+Workhorse is a technology company focused on providing drone-integrated electric vehicles to the last-mile delivery sector.
+As an American original equipment manufacturer, we design and build high performance, battery-electric vehicles including trucks and aircraft.
 Workhorse also develops cloud-based, real-time telematics performance monitoring systems that are fully integrated with our vehicles and enable fleet operators to optimize energy and route efficiency.
 All Workhorse vehicles are designed to make the movement of people and goods more efficient and less harmful to the environment.
 For additional information visit workhorse.com.

 Investor Relations Contact: